 logo

-ICC-Published Codes: IBC & IFC Search
+ICC Codes: IBC & IFC Search

-The International Code Council (ICC) is the organization that publishes the IBC and IFC — the actual codes you search in FireCodes AI.
-Use natural language to ask questions about these ICC-published building and fire codes, and get cited answers with exact code text.
+The IBC and IFC, as adopted into law by your state or city, are the building and fire codes you search in FireCodes AI.
+Use natural language to ask questions about your jurisdiction's adopted editions, and get cited answers with exact code text.

 • IBC (International Building Code) — Covers building construction, structural fire resistance, means of egress, occupancy classification, and height/area limitations